Preserving Biodiversity (TNFD)

 Risk and Impact Management

-Process for Identifying and Assessing Nature-related Dependencies and Impacts, and Risks and Opportunities
+Process for Identifying and Assessing Nature-related Dependencies, Impacts, Risks and Opportunities

-The Sumitomo Rubber Group promotes the assessment of nature-related business risks and opportunities.
+The Sumitomo Rubber Group is in the process of assessing nature-related business risks and opportunities.

 Step.1: Identify topics for